muskandwivedi/Calculator-App/README.md

 Calculator-App

-Perform calculations in seconds by using this simple calculator application.
+Perform calculations in seconds by using this simple calculator application.Created by HTML CSS and Javascript.